Can Cops Get Life Insurance? They Sure Can...But There's More

 Can Cops Get Life Insurance?
 They sure can.
-I think because of the nature of their job a lot of people worry that it’s a high risk profession.
+Because of the nature of their job, many people worry that it’s a high-risk profession.

-Hey, this makes sense as their work requires them to deal with criminals – which means the life insurance company that offers coverage may take on greater risk to protect police officers.
+Hey, this makes sense, as their career requires them to deal with criminals – which means the life insurance company that offers coverage may take on greater risk to protect them.

 Fair enough…But let’s get back to the good guys.
 How do life insurance companies view their applications?

-I am going to dig into how rates are impacted, the choice of products available and why independent coverage may be your best bet when it comes to police life insurance.
+I’m exploring how rates are impacted, the choice of products available, and why independent coverage may be your best bet for police life insurance.

 Who Am I & Why Do I Care?

-My name is James Heidebrecht and I am the owner of Policy Architects.
-We are a boutique life insurance company operating out of Canada.
+My name is James Heidebrecht, and I own Policy Architects.
+We are a boutique life insurance company based in Canada.

-Life insurance is one of those purchases that a lot of people don’t want to talk about.
-Come on let’s face it who the heck wants to think about death?
-The thing is, life insurance is more about life and love than it is death.
-It’s a way to make sure that your family is taken care of even when you’re gone.
+Life insurance is one of those purchases that many people don’t want to discuss.
+Come on, let’s face it: who the heck wants to think about death?
+The thing is, life insurance is more about life and love than it is about death.
+It’s a way to ensure your family is cared for even when you’re gone.

 Can Cops Get Life Insurance That's Affordable?

 Did you know your lifestyle and profession alter how underwriters view your life insurance application?
-In fact, there are a number of jobs and personal choices that are considered high risk.
+A number of jobs and personal choices are considered high-risk.

 Well, let’s find out.